Making health insurance easy!

 At some point in time, you may find yourself in a public hospital emergency department due to an accident or illness, and you or a loved one will be asked if you have health insurance when being admitted.

 As an Australian citizen, you may choose not to use your private health insurance and to be admitted as a public patient – you will be covered by Medicare and are entitled to be treated for no charge.
 Your accommodation, surgical fees and all associated costs with your admission will all be covered by Medicare.

-If you have Silver Plus or Bronze hospital cover, you will need to check your health insurance policy which outlines what procedures you are and are not covered for.
+If you have Silver Plus, Bronze Plus or Basic Plus hospital cover, you will need to check your health insurance policy which outlines what procedures you are and are not covered for.

 Your policy generally will cover hospital accommodation, specialist, and surgical costs unless you have any exclusions or restrictions.

 You’ll need to ensure you are covered for the procedure and check under these circumstances if specialist is going to charge any out of pocket fees for surgery and consultation fees for follow ups.